Who Will Win at the 2017 Oscars?

 Nominees: Hell or High Water, La La Land, The Lobster, Manchester by the Sea, 20th Century Women

-It’s awfully nice to see The Lobster, Yorgos Lanthimos’s dystopian tour de force, get some attention here, though if it somehow manages an out-of-nowhere victory, I’ll eat…a lobster?
+It’s awfully nice to see The Lobster, Yorgos Lanthimos’s dystopian tour de force, get some attention here, though if it somehow manages an out-of-nowhere victory, I’ll eat … a lobster?
 That actually doesn’t sound so bad.

 It’s also nice to see what could be a genuinely close race here, between La La Land and Manchester by the Sea.
 There are a number of ways of looking at this one.
 Will voters go with director Lonergan’s screenplay as an alternative to voting for Affleck as best actor?
 Or will any Affleck-related drag be able to sink the movie in a close race (like this one) but not in a possible blowout in the acting category?
 Will La La Land benefit, sweep-like, from its many awards?
 Or could Chazelle fatigue set in?